|Semester 2 Credit Value:||20|

 |SEL1004||Introduction to Literary Studies II|

-To introduce students to a broad range of contemporary texts drawn from a wide range of genres which may include fiction, film, poetry, graphic novel and television.
+To introduce students to a broad range of contemporary texts drawn from a wide range of genres which may include fiction, film, poetry, drama, graphic novels and television.

 To analyse the representation and articulation of these themes in selected texts and within specific social, cultural, historical, intellectual and economic contexts.